Supraja-KadaladiRamkumar/Automation-Simulation-Projects/CODESYS/Intermediate/traffic light 4-way/README_trafficlight4way.md

 📷 **Visual Reference**

 Screenshots of the HMI are attached, including the visualization layout before simulation and the simulation outputs for a few traffic light cycles.

+📌 **Notes**

+- This is an intermediate-level project created during CODESYS practice to explore a real life 4-way traffic signal scenario in ST.
+- Code is provided in 'traffic light 4 way.txt'.